USAJOBS/ATP-Support/events/create.md

 title: How to create an event
 ---

-Before you create an event, make sure you get approval for the event from your agencies HR department.
+Before you create an event, make sure you get approval for the event from your agency's HR department.

 ### To create an event: